yurchisin/esups-supply-prepositioning/docs/disaster_prepositioning_6.md

-# Math Addendum - Introduction to Optimization
+# Math Addendum - Other Topics in Optimization

 ## What Happened to the Second Derivative?